sebastian-zieba/sebastian-zieba.github.io/_pages/about.md

   - /about.html
 ---

-Postdoctoral researcher (NASA Sagan Fellow) at the Center for Astrophysics, Harvard & Smithsonian (Cambridge, USA)
+Postdoctoral researcher (NASA Sagan Fellow) at the Center for Astrophysics | Harvard & Smithsonian (Cambridge, USA)

 In September 2024, I joined the Smithsonian Astrophysical Observatory at the CfA as a [NASA Sagan Fellow](https://science.nasa.gov/missions/hubble/nasa-awards-astrophysics-postdoctoral-fellowships-for-2024/) to characterize the surfaces and atmospheres of rocky exoplanets using JWST.

-My research revolves around the characterization of exoplanets with space telescopes like Spitzer, Hubble, JWST, and the discovery of exocomets with TESS.
+My research focuses on the characterization of exoplanets with space telescopes such as Spitzer, Hubble, JWST, and TESS.
+My work includes studies of rocky exoplanet atmospheres and surfaces, as well as the detection of exocomets.

-My previous work includes:
+Some of my previous work includes:
+- Characterizing the **surface** of the hot rocky exoplanet LHS 3844 b
-- non-detection of a thick CO2 atmosphere on **TRAPPIST-1 c**
+- Non-detection of a thick CO₂ atmosphere on **TRAPPIST-1 c**
-- **PACMAN**: a pipeline to reduce and analyze Hubble WCF3 data
+- **PACMAN**: a pipeline to reduce and analyze Hubble WFC3 data
-- Analysis of the **lava planet K2-141 b**
+- Analysis of the lava planet **K2-141 b**
-- Detection of **exocomets** around beta Pictoris with TESS
+- Detection of **exocomets** around β Pictoris with TESS

 Contact